Prathamvyas28/Python-Data-Analysis-Project/README.md

 - Key Metrics Calculation: Computed essential metrics, such as monthly profit, sales figures by region, and quantities sold by product category.
 - Behavioral Analysis: Studied customer purchase patterns and payment methods used.
-- Visualization: Developed visualizations to identify trends and insights, using tools like matplotlib and seaborn.
+- Visualization: Developed visualizations to identify trends and insights, using tools like Matplotlib and Seaborn.

 5) Dashboard Design:

-- Tool Used: Created an interactive dashboard using Power BI.
+- Tool Used: Created interactive charts using Matplotlib and Seaborn.
 - Visual Elements: Included bar charts, pie charts, and line charts to effectively convey insights.
 - Summary Metrics: Displayed key metrics like total sales, total profit, and units sold through summary cards.